sbb72/sbb72.github.io/homelab/readme.md

 * Network configuration.
 * Shelving \ cabin for the servers and the switch.  #legovsan looks interesting :-) <br>
 UPDATE
-I've created (well mainly my son) a make shift lego rack while I figure out what I the permanent solution will be.
+I've created (well mainly my son) a make shift lego rack while I figure out what I the permanent solution will be. <br>

 ![](pics/lego_rack.png? "lego_rack")